 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Castaneda, Maria del Pilar, "The meaning of Ataxia: How do families experience it?"
 (2010).
 Marriage and Family Therapy - Dissertations.
-Paper 41.
+41.